Article

 This is more than twice the allocation of INR 20,000 Crore in 2019-20.
 Let us consider each of the specific initiatives:

-Increased access to credit for all scalar typologies: The budget envisions establishment of a Credit Guarantee Trust also for medium-sized enterprises, for the first time in the country.
+Increased access to credit for all scalar typologies: The budget envisions establishment of a Credit Guarantee Trust also for medium-sised enterprises, for the first time in the country.
 This is to provide collateral and third-party guarantee-free loans upto INR 100 Crore for manufacturing enterprises, particularly in the medium-scale sector.
-Alongside, for the smaller and micro-sized firms a new credit assessment model is to be adopted by nationalized banks based on digital footprint, than on conventional parameters related to asset and turnover.
-Similarly, for typically micro-sized and cottage enterprises, the limit under the Mudra Loan Scheme has been enhanced from INR 10 Lakh to INR 20 Lakh.
+Alongside, for the smaller and micro-sised firms a new credit assessment model is to be adopted by nationalised banks based on digital footprint, than on conventional parameters related to asset and turnover.
+Similarly, for typically micro-sised and cottage enterprises, the limit under the Mudra Loan Scheme has been enhanced from INR 10 Lakh to INR 20 Lakh.
 Along similar vein, to address the issue of delayed payments to vendors by larger public as well as private sector firms, the long-demanded reduction in turnover criteria for compulsory participation by private firms has been conceded.
 The turnover threshold in this case has been reduced to INR 250 Crore from INR 500 Crore.
-Arguably, the initiatives are in sync with the landscape wherein 97% of the 6.3 Crore odd MSMEs in the country are micro-sized.
+Arguably, the initiatives are in sync with the landscape wherein 97% of the 6.3 Crore odd MSMEs in the country are micro-sised.
 In addition, credit support is to be offered to MSMEs undergoing stress, that is, Special Mention Accounts (SMAs) supported through a government guaranteed fund to help them avoid turning into NPAs.
 Furthermore, SIDBI is to open branches in clusters and also focus on direct lending to MSMEs.
 Notably, these initiatives are in sync with field-level initiatives at the state level where onboarding onto the TReDS platform and state level Credit Guarantee Funds are being evolved by a dedicated SIDBI PMU across states, and GT Bharat has been contributing as the PMU.

 Industrial and social infrastructure: Industrial parks are to be established in 100 cities along with state governments or in PPP mode.
 Twelve IPs are to be established in National Corridors.
 Importantly, rental housing is to be established with dormitory facilities for industrial workers.
 Private investment, as well as state government led investments need complement this drive.
 Where should the investments go?
 India’s FDI inflows stood at about USD 45 Billion in 2023, largely flowing into Maharashtra, Karnataka, Gujarat, Delhi and Tamil Nadu and into sectors like auto-parts, IT, food processing, pharma and textiles.
 This is in sync with the sub-sector share in GDP with auto- parts, automobiles, textiles and pharma being important contributors along with chemicals and construction sub- sectors.
 Hopefully, over implementation of the initiative, the new industrial and social infrastructure target locations will accord deserved priority to these sub-sectors and related clusters.